MarcoKl99/C-string-lib/README.md

 - Allocation on the Stack vs. Heap
 - Usage of pointers (the classic topic... 😉) and memory management
 - Basic structure of small projects
-- Compilation process using Makefiles
+- Compilation process using the Makefile

 Without using `string.h`, this project implements basic functionalities as a learning path.